Back to blog

 • Payment terms and methods

-A payment term in the invoice is an agreement that sets your expectations for payment, outlining the how, when, and by what method your customers will provide payment.
-Some of the standard payment terms are PIA (Payment in advance), COD (Cash on delivery), CIA (Cash in advance), and more.
-And a payment method you are comfortable with, such as cash, checks, credit or debit cards, money orders, pay orders, bank transfers, or online payment services.
+Payment terms in the invoice set expectations for how, when, and by what method your customers will pay.
+Standard payment terms include PIA (Payment in advance), COD (Cash on delivery), CIA (Cash in advance), among others.
+Choose payment methods you accept, such as cash, checks, credit or debit cards, money orders, pay orders, bank transfers, or online payment services.

 • Purchase order number